 The Fatigue Fighting Benefits of Ginseng

 Ginseng has been used as a traditional herbal remedy for thousands of years, and the many proposed health benefits of ginseng are impressive.
-The herb works as an adaptogen to protect the body against stress and fatigue, and several different variations of the plant have been discovered in different regions of the world.
+The herb works as an adaptogen – a substance that protects the body against stress and fatigue – and several different variations of the plant have been discovered in different regions of the world.

 Different Types of Ginseng

 Of the three, Korean Ginseng is best known worldwide for its energy boosting properties.
-The herb was discovered over 4000 years ago in the mountains of Manchuria, China, and quickly became revered for its strengthening and rejuvenating powers.
+The herb was discovered thousands of years ago in the mountains of Manchuria, China, and quickly became revered for its strengthening and rejuvenating powers.

 Benefits of Ginseng

 The benefits of ginseng vary depending on the type of ginseng used.
-They all work as adaptogen's to protect the body against stress and fatigue, but they also offer many other health benefits.
+They all work as adaptogens but they also offer many other health benefits.

 There is evidence to show that ginseng can help to boost the immune system.
 One study found that American ginseng, in particular, can decrease the number and severity of colds in adults.